cseh-szabolcs/doctrine-patterns/README.md

 class FooRepository implements RepositoryInterface
 {
     use RepositoryTrait;
 }
 ```

 2.)
 Create a custom query-class, which implements the QueryInterface.
 The interface
-just requires the __invoke-method:
+requires the __invoke-method, where you write your queries and return the result:

 ```
 namespace App\Query;